Okelm/okelm.github.io/content/blog/typescript-workshops/index.md

 ### What do you know that makes you think you can actually write about and teach TypeScript?

 I've been working with very different programming languages over the years.
-From some of them you would expect to receive incredible help from compiler, from others, well, significantly less help and sometimes you might be thinking the language itself is being obnoxios.
+From some of them you would expect to receive incredible help from compiler, from others, well, significantly less help and sometimes you might be thinking the language itself is being obnoxios...

-I've been working in the following setups:
+I've been working in the following JavaScript/TypeScript setups:

 - TypeScript
 - JavaScript with proptypes